 Remote paddling destinations without bears, bugs, or ice intrigue her.
 In 2008 she paddled to the Pacific Baja islands of Cedros and Natividad with Axel Schoevers, and went solo in 2009 to Santa Catalina, the most remote island in the Loreto National Marine Park, renowned for its endemic rattleless rattlesnakes, of which she saw none.
 In 2105 she circumnavigated Angel de la Guarda Island in the remote northern Gulf of California with Justine Curgenven, Santiago Berruetta, Ramon Arce, Dick Lampman, and foot-pump desalinators.

 Ginni built two wooden boats, Pygmy Boats' Arctic Tern and Arctic Tern 14.
 She was featured in Justine Curgenven's original "This is the Sea" video and in several magazine articles.
 Published writing includes a Baja trip planner for Adventure Kayak magazine, a piece in Steady as She Goes: Women's Adventures at Sea, occasional articles for Ocean Paddler Magazine, and a personal blog called kayaktravel.
 She is also a breast cancer survivor who wants to give hope to others undergoing that journey.

 In 2012, she played hooky from it all and sailed across the Pacific Ocean with Henrick Lindström on his 36' sailboat Misty with 2 Romany kayaks aboard.
-They hope to continue the adventure in 2017, sailing from New Zealand back into the islands.<
+They hope to continue the adventure someday, sailing from New Zealand back into the islands.<